 - Go to the Settings app.
 Tap System > Advanced > Multiple users.
 Tap the “Gear” icon beside “Guest” and configure its only setting (Turn on phone calls) as per your wish.

-- When the guest user tries to switch to another profile, they will be prompted with the security method of that profile (if there is any).
+- When the guest user tries to switch to another profile, they’ll be prompted with the security method of that profile (if there is any).

-- Like the previous point suggests, make sure you have protected the profiles with a security method such as pin, pattern, or password.
-Otherwise, others can access the profiles on your device, which does not have a security method.
+- Make sure you’ve protected the profiles with a security method such as pin, pattern, or password.
+Otherwise, others can access those profiles on your device.

-- Whenever you remove guest mode, your device will always get switched to the profile, which is active before the guest mode is enabled.
+- After you get out of guest mode, your device will be in the profile, which is active before the guest mode is enabled.

-- Except for the administrator (owner of the device) profile, no other users have the Guest option.
+- Except for the administrator profile, no other users have the “Guest” option.

-- You cannot change the name and picture of the guest profile.
+- You can’t change the name and picture of the guest profile.